johnlime/hierarchical_som/README.md

 ## Background

-Understanding the functionalities of primary motor cortex and premotor cortex, mainly supplementary motor cortex or supplementary motor area (SMA), of the human brain has been a major focus of research in the field of neuroscience, which has provided data regarding synaptic activation regions corresponding to sensory inputs and motor outputs, stemming numerous hypotheses.
+Understanding the functionalities of primary motor cortex and premotor cortex, mainly supplementary motor cortex or supplementary motor area (SMA), of the human brain has been a major focus of research in the field of neuroscience, which has provided data regarding synaptic activation regions corresponding to sensory inputs and motor outputs, stemming numerous hypotheses[0, 1].
 We focus on the hypothesis that the SMA manages the sequence in which the motor neurons within the primary motor cortex are activated in order to execute diverse tasks.

-Recent preliminary works mainly focus on modeling using gradient-based deep neural networks.
-While these methods succeed in accurately mimicking and predicting the motor output given a synaptic input, they do not represent the self organization and clustering of data known to exist in both of the cortices.
+Recent preliminary works mainly focus on modeling using gradient-based deep neural networks [2].
+While these methods succeed in accurately mimicking and predicting the motor output given a synaptic input, they do not represent the self organization and clustering of data known to exist in both of the cortices [0].
 We attempt to utilize Kohonen's self organizing maps and have agents learn tasks using hierarchical reinforcement learning in a similar fashion as such seen in motor cortices.

 ## Approach